-With the release of the Shadowlands expansion, leveling in World of Warcraft has changed dramatically.
+With the release of the Shadowlands expansion, leveling in World of Warcraft has changed dramatically as one of the best MMORPGs.
 Character max levels have gone from a whopping high of 120 down to 60, with the 1 to 50 leveling experience outside of the new content being far faster than it once was.
 Here are all the tips and tricks you need to level a brand-new character from 1 to 50 and, further down, how to level your first, and any subsequent characters, to level 60 quickly in Shadowlands.

 Play in Exile’s Reach